Rothfive/Tortoise_cloud/Training.md

 * small kana like the `っ` of `あたしって` gets coerced as the normal kana.
 * some punctuation like `、` may prematurely terminate a sentence.

+You can also designate a portion of your dataset as validation instead of training.
+Simply enter a value in the `Validation Text Length Cull Size` field, click `Prepare Validation Dataset`, and any transcribed text length under this value will be culled from the main training dataset and allocated to the validation dataset.
+This not only has the benefit of removing data that's too small to really train for, but also provides an easy way to provide data to validate against that exists outside of the training dataset.

 ## Generate Configuration

 This will generate the YAML necessary to feed into training.
 For documentation's sake, below are details for what each parameter does: